Professional Association of Canine Trainers (PACT) Code of Conduct

 Members (PACT-KSAs) must abide by this code and are required to sign a Code of Conduct statement in acceptance of the rules defined in the code.

 Members (PACT-KSAs) must comply with all aspects of the Code.
-Students must comply with those aspects relevant to their level of study.
+Enrolled students must comply with those aspects relevant to their level of study.

 Any disciplinary matters of the PACT committee will be guided by the Code of Conduct, but mention or lack of mention in the Code of Conduct of a particular act or other omission will not be taken as conclusive on any question of professional conduct.